-In this complete guide, we’ll share some interesting snake hibernation facts.
-You’ll learn what brumation is, why snakes brumate and if it’s common in all snakes.
+We’ll share some interesting snake ‘hibernation’ facts.
+You’ll learn what brumation is, why snakes brumate and if it’s common to all snakes.
 We’ll then look at how long brumation lasts for, where snakes go to brumate, and whether snakes brumate in captivity.

-Brumation is a low-energy state that some reptiles enter during the colder months of the year.
+Brumation is a low-energy state that many snakes enter during the colder months of the year.
 It’s the reptilian equivalent of hibernation, occurring in response to falling temperatures.

-In the autumn, before brumation begins, snakes sense that the temperature is starting to drop.
-In response, they may eat more than usual, to build up their body’s fat stores.
+In late autumn, before brumation begins, snakes sense that the temperature is starting to drop.
+In response, they may eat more than usual in order to build up their body’s fat stores.

 During brumation, snakes don’t eat at all.
-It’s, therefore, essential that their bodies contain enough fat to keep them going until spring.
+It’s, therefore, essential that their bodies contain enough fat to keep them going until the Spring arrives.

-During brumation, snakes become very lethargic and do not move very much.
+During brumation, snakes become very lethargic and do not move much at all.
+In fact, it can be hard to tell the difference between a brumating and a dead snake.
 They still drink water and will move to get to a water source.
 However, they don’t eat during this time.

 In the spring, when temperatures start to rise, snakes come out of brumation.
 This is usually the time of year when females seek a mate, to ensure that the babies will be born before the winter arrives.